recomb-conference/recomb2026/how_to_register.md

 ### New Student Registration Option for RECOMB 2026

-To support broader student participation, we are pleased to introduce the new RECOMB Light Registration Package for RECOMB2026.
+To support broader student participation, we are pleased to introduce the new RECOMB Light Registration Package for RECOMB 2026.

 * Available to students only
 * Includes access to all RECOMB 2026 sessions and conference materials